 Union Pacific is focusing on four cities.
-In Chicago, Houston, Kansas City, and Tacoma, Wash., its grant will help extend the reach of FOCs so they can provide a broader range of workforce development services to more clients.
+In Chicago, Houston, Kansas City, and Los Angeles, its grant will help extend the reach of FOCs so they can provide a broader range of workforce development services to more clients.

 “Our corporate vision is ‘Building America’, and we are talking about much more than the 32,000 miles of Union Pacific tracks that crisscross the country,” said Scott Moore, Union Pacific senior vice president, corporate relations and chief administration officer.
 “Like the opportunities we offer at Union Pacific, we know there are good jobs out there; we want to make sure people can acquire the training they need to take advantage of them so they can build a stronger future.”

 The grant to LISC is part of a new Union Pacific effort called Building Tomorrow’s Workforce.
 It is one pillar of the company’s $20 million philanthropic commitment to under-resourced communities, which includes initiatives focused on helping communities prevent and prepare for accidents and emergencies, and build vibrant community space, in addition to job skills development.